BAPTIZE IN THE NAME OF JESUS CHRIST

 EPHESIANS 4:4-6 There is one Body and one Spirit, just as you were called in one hope of your calling; 5 one Lord, one faith, one baptism; 6 one God and Father of all, who is above all, and through all, and in you all.

 This is why no one is baptized into the body of God the Father.—He did not shed His blood for our sins.
-The only body and the only blood that can cancel the death penalty is that of Jesus Christ.
+The only body and the only blood that cancels the death penalty for sin is that of Jesus Christ.

 In contrast, the Holy Spirit has absolutely nothing to do with the remission of sin especially since it did not—and could not—shed its blood.
-It is the power from God the Father by which He begets us with eternal life:
+It is the power from God the Father by which He begets people with eternal life.
+It has a completely different purpose from baptism:

 ROMANS 8:10 And if Christ is in you, the body is dead because of sin, but the Spirit is life because of righteousness.